-The proportion of individuals reporting MA ('Tik') as their primary substance of use was the highest in the WC (32%), followed by the EC (31%), and GT (22%).
-These patterns varied slightly from the previous period with the WC replacing the EC as the region with the highest MA-related admissions.
-Admissions for treatment of MA use was lowest in KZN at 3% (Table 2).
+The proportion of individuals reporting MA ('TIK') as their primary substance of use was highest in the WC (33%), followed by GT (25%) and the EC (22%).
+Admissions for treatment of MA use was lowest in KZN at 2% (Table 2).

-The national average age of individuals reporting MA as their primary drug of use was 27 years, ranging between 24 and 33 years (Table 4).
-Similar to previous reporting periods, older users were mainly represented in the WC (mean age: 33 years).
-The EC and NR accounted for the youngest individuals admitted for MA use (mean age: 24 years respectively).
-Nationally, males (81%) represented the group with the highest rates for MA admissions compared to females (19%); this trend has been consistent with previous periods.
-Males were also in the majority for MA admissions regionally, ranging from 68% in the WC to 97% in the CR.
+The national average age of individuals reporting MA as their primary drug of use was 28 years.
+Average age ranged between 23 and 33 years (Table 4).
+Consistent with preceding reporting periods, older users were mainly represented in the WC (mean age: 33 years).
+The EC reported the youngest individuals admitted for MA use (mean age: 23 years).
+Nationally, males (80%) represented the group with the highest rates for MA admissions compared to females (20%); this trend has been sustained for the last few reporting periods.
+Males were also in the majority for MA admissions regionally, ranging from 65% in the WC to 90% in KZN.
+The WC had the highest proportion of females admitted for MA use (35%) compared to other regions.

-National rates for route of administration of MA showed that the majority of individuals smoked the substance (92%).
-When a comparison was made by region, a similar profile emerged with MA mostly being smoked with rates ranging from 62% (KZN) to 98% (WC).
-The highest proportion of individuals who use MA reported using the drug daily (63%), remaining stable from the last period.
-Daily use was followed by using the drug 2-6 days per week (28%).
-The highest proportions for MA use as a primary and secondary substance were found for the EC (48%), followed by the WC (46%), and GT (34%).
-An increase was noted when MA was used as a secondary substance while rates dropped when MA was used as a primary substance and both as a primary and secondary substance (Figure 6).

-FIGURE 6: TREATMENT DEMAND TRENDS: WC METHAMPHETAMINE AS PRIMARY AND SECONDARY SUBSTANCE OF USE, WC (%)
+National rates for MA route of administration showed that the majority of individuals smoked the substance (93%).
+When rates were compared across regions, a similar profile emerged with MA mostly being smoked, ranging from 68% (KZN) to 100% (EC).
+The majority of individuals admitted for MA use reported daily use (64%), remaining stable over the last few reporting periods.
+The highest proportions for MA use as a primary and secondary substance were found for the WC (49%), followed by GT (36%) and the EC (34%).
+The most notable increase was seen when MA was used as a primary and secondary substance in the WC, increasing from 46% (2022a) to 60% (2022b) (Figure 6).
+FIGURE 6: TREATMENT DEMAND TRENDS: METHAMPHETAMINE AS PRIMARY AND SECONDARY SUBSTANCE OF USE, WC (%)

-For persons younger than 20 years, 16% reported MA as their primary substance of use, decreasing from 19% in the preceding review period.
-MA was reported as a secondary substance of use among 23% of persons younger than 20 years while 25% reported it as their primary and secondary substance of use.
-Consistent with the 21b period, the EC region accounted for the highest number of persons younger than 20 years (52%) reporting MA as a primary and secondary drug of use, followed by GT (32%), and the CR (31%).
-However, rates for GT and the CR decreased by 12% and 17% respectively from the previous to current review period.
-In KZN, MA was used as a secondary substance only (4%).
+Among persons aged 18 years and younger, 10% reported MA as their primary substance of use, decreasing from 14% in the previous review period.
+MA was indicated as a primary and secondary substance of use among 18% of persons 18 years and younger.
+Consistent with the last two (2) periods, the EC region accounted for the highest number of persons 18 years and younger (47%) reporting MA as a primary and secondary drug of use, followed by the CR (44%), and GT (27%).

-Nationally, 3% of individuals reported CAT/KHAT as their primary substance of use at the time of admission.
-GT reported the highest proportions for CAT/KHAT-related admissions (6%) compared to other regions.
-Rates for CAT/KHAT as primary and secondary drug of use varied from less than 1% in the WC to 10% in GT.
-In the WC, CAT/KHAT use (<1%) was reported as a primary substance only and as a secondary substance only in the EC (1%).
-CAT/KHAT use remained low across all regions.
+Nationally, 4% of individuals reported CAT/KHAT as their primary substance of use at the time of admission.
+Compared to other regions, GT reported the highest proportions for CAT/KHAT-related admissions (6%).
+Rates for CAT/KHAT as primary and secondary drug of use varied from <1% (KZN and WC) to 11% (GT).
+CAT/KHAT use remained relatively low across regions.